 The Associate of Science degree provides opportunities for personal enhancement and career enrichment, primarily designed to allow students to transfer their work to a four-year college.
 Students should work closely with their academic advisor and/or transfer counselor to select the courses which are most appropriate and most beneficial.
 Area of emphasis can be designed by the faculty and student.
-Program selections towards emphasis in the following sciences are: life sciences, horticulture (BIO), environment/natural resources, earth sciences/geology (NAT), chemistry (CHM), and physical sciences (PHY).
+Program selections towards emphasis in the following sciences are: life sciences, horticulture (BIOS), environment/natural resources, earth sciences/geology (NATR), chemistry (CHEM), and physical sciences (PHYS).

-General Education Core:
+General Education Core: 43 credits

-General Study Electives:
+General Study Electives: 17 credits

-Total credits required:
+Total credits required: 60 credits